Why I Switched from Rogue to Surplus Strength: The Best Safety Spotter Arms for Garage Gyms (6 Months of Use)

 One Non-Negotiable Detail: Use the Rear Pin

-The Stealth Spotter Arms must be pinned in the back.
-Don’t get lazy here.
+This part is not optional.
+The Stealth Spotter Arms must be pinned in the rear.
+Every time.
+Do not get casual about this.

 Surplus Strength Stealth Spotter Arms Specifications